-Five blocks of street fronting townhomes are also proposed to be constructed as part of the development of the subject lands.
-All townhomes proposed townhomes will front onto a future local road identified as "Street A" with a right-of-way of 20 m.
+Two blocks of street fronting townhomes are also proposed to be constructed as part of the development of the subject lands.
+These proposed townhomes will front onto a future local road identified as "Street A" with a right-of-way of 20 m.

-A central amenity greenspace will be provided within Block 1, as well as a smaller amenity space between the two proposed stacked townhouse buildings which front Arkell Road.
-The amenity areas will be semi-public, privately-owned public spaces and provide a pedestrian connection between the proposed parking area, private street and townhomes.
-These amenity space are integrated into the streetscape as they will be in an area of high visibility from Arkell Road, and are close to an existing transit stop, The detailed design, landscaping and programming of the amenity space will be determined at the site plan approval stage.
+An amenity area will be provided within Block 1, and is central to the overall proposed development.
+The amenity area will be accessible to the multiple dwelling blocks and will provide a pedestrian connection between the "Street A" and the proposed parking area and private street on Block 1.
+The amenity space can be integrated into the streetscape as it will be in an area of high visibility from "Street A" and Arkell Road, and is close to an existing transit stop.
+The detailed design, landscaping and programming of the amenity space will be determined at the site plan approval stage.